jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-the program to setup a Python_ `Test Driven Development`_ Environment for any Linux_ or MacOS_ computers
+the program to make a Python_ `Test Driven Development`_ Environment for any Linux_ or MacOS_ computers

 :ref:`makePythonTdd.sh`